briana929/PyCodar/README.md

 # Codar: Code Architecture System
-A Git-like tool for auditing and understanding your codebase i.e. a radar for your code.
+A command-line tool for auditing and understanding your codebase i.e. a radar for your code.

 ## Features